 Info Below Updated October 2020 – British Columbia health officials remind us almost daily to stay safe and to keep our gatherings to no more than six people and to stick to our own household members.
 We all need to continue practicing the safe distancing measure of 6 feet (2 metres), the wearing of non medical face masks and washing our hands frequently and thoroughly – unfortunately the risk of COVID-19 infections is still among us.

 When it comes to touch points and face-to-face gatherings, such as camping, we want to help minimize your risk with the following need to knows.

 TIP 1: Handwashing

 One of the most lax areas is frequent hand-washing, while camping and travelling.
-To remind you there are signs on every washroom and pit toilet asking us to wash frequently and remember, when you cannot wash with soap and water, hand sanitizer will do the trick.
+To remind you there are signs on every washroom and pit toilet asking us to wash frequently.
+Remember, when you cannot wash with soap and water, hand sanitizer will do the trick.